ibireme/yyjson/doc/API.md

 // Returns double value, or 0 if `val` is not real type. double yyjson_get_real(const yyjson_val *val);

-// Returns double value (typecast), or 0 if `val` is not uint/sint/real type. double yyjson_get_num(const yyjson_val *val);
+// Returns double value (cast), or 0 if `val` is not uint/sint/real type. double yyjson_get_num(const yyjson_val *val);

 // Returns the string value, or NULL if `val` is not string type.